deconstructionalism/vimeo-enhanced-360-player/README.md

 - Handle mobile fallback videos to load on mobile only
   - this can be useful as mobile browsers do not currently support 360 videos
 - Show a loading image while the video is loading
-- Start 360 video with custom camera yaw, pitch, roll, and FOV
 - Add a CSS class to body when a mobile browser is detected for easy styling
 - Emit custom events from players that can be listened to via JavaScript